CodeTreatise/Learn-Angular20/angular_20_course_audit_report.md

 | Navigation Links | Useful for course flow. | None | Continue this practice for all modules. |

 **General Comments:**
-- The file is well-structured, with clear sections and practical code samples.
+- The file is well-structured, clear, and practical for beginners.
 - Recommendations and examples are up-to-date for Angular 20.
 - Consider adding more on async testing, teardown, and code coverage for a holistic view.